thangchung/awesome-dotnet-core/README.md

 * [RService.io](https://github.com/Stoom/RService.IO) - ASP.Net Core RESTful microservice framework that focusing on speed and ease of use.
 * [ServiceStack](https://github.com/ServiceStack/ServiceStack) - Thoughtfully architected, obscenely fast, thoroughly enjoyable web services for all [https://servicestack.net](https://servicestack.net).
 * [Steeltoe OSS](https://github.com/SteelToeOSS) - .NET toolkit for common microservice patterns.
+* [Xer.Cqrs](https://github.com/jeyjeyemem/Xer.Cqrs) - A simple library for creating applications based on the CQRS pattern with support for attribute routing and hosted handlers.
+Developed in C# targeting .NET Standard 1.0.

 ### Application Templates
 * [ASP.NET Core Boilerplate](https://github.com/ASP-NET-Core-Boilerplate/Templates) - A professional ASP.NET MVC template for building secure, fast, robust and adaptable web applications or sites.
 It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.